coffius/hugo-blog/content/post/comparison-of-hll.md

 ```

 And it will work until you have a lot of pages and very many visitors on each page.
 For instance let`s assume that we have an analytic system which work with visit statistic of different sites.
-If we have 1000 pretty popular sites and because sites are popular each site have about 100000 unique visitors per day.
+Suppose we have 1000 pretty popular sites and because sites are popular each site have about 100000 unique visitors per day.
 We also want to save statistic of unique visitors per day for each site at least one year.
 We mark visitors using UUID - 128 bits identifier.

 ```